Here's an explanation of settings in the Common tab.

-Configures the amount of retries of ICMP Requests (when the request was not successful)
+Configures the amount of retries of ICMP Requests when the request wasn't successful.

 |Delete basic hosts|

-If this option is set, the Discovery-Tool will remove all "Basic Hosts" from the result.
+If this option is set, Discovery will remove all "Basic Hosts" from the result.

 "Basic Hosts" are hosts that responding to ICMP Requests, but the credentials to get full details are missing.